-This year at Dance Africa, I found so many great things I want to share with you guys.
+This year at Dance Africa, I found so many great things I want to share with you.
 As you know, Dance Africa is an annual event that happens every memorial weekend at BAM where Brooklyn locals celebrate Africa in all its glory through performances, amazing food and vendors.
 This year I bought so much cool stuff that I’m so excited about:

 Tribal Print Dress

 Besides the beautiful tribal print, what I love about this dress is the pockets and the racerback.
-It’s such a well made dress and I never want to take it off.
+It’s such a well-made dress and I never want to take it off.
 Price: $20

 Shea Butter & Black Soap

-These two necessities speak for itself.
+These two necessities speak for themselves.
 I haven’t used Shea Butter in my hair since 2014, so this is a real treat and my hair loves it.
 As for the black soap, I am hoping it performs miracles on my dark spots. ($3-$5)

 I started my natural journey in 2011, and it has been a very long four years since then.
 Sometimes, I can’t believe it’s been that long.
 My hair journey is complicated.
-To give you the short version of the story, I big chopped when I was about to graduate from Penn State, wore wigs for 2-years and then during the summer of 2013 I got so sick of wearing a wig every day, I decided to wear my natural hair on the weekends (Baby steps).
+To give you the short version of the story, I big chopped when I was about to graduate from Penn State, wore wigs for 2-years and then during the summer of 2013 I got so sick of wearing a wig every day, I decided to wear my natural hair on the weekends (baby steps).

-After 3-years of being natural, my hair completely fell out.
+After three years of being natural, my hair completely fell out.
 I mean, fell out.
 It was gone.
 I worked so hard to grow my hair.
 I watched videos, moisturized, washed once a week, finger detangled, oiled every day and night, and even used a silk bonnet before bed.
-I thought my hair was strong enough to withstand heat, so when a hairdresser blow dried and flat ironed my hair I had no idea, it would break off only a few weeks later.
+I thought my hair was strong enough to withstand heat, so when a hairdresser blowdried and flat ironed my hair I had no idea, it would break off only a few weeks later.
 I could blame it on the heat damage that weakened my follicles but the real issue was I was listening to all these natural hair “experts” internalizing what worked for their hair and thinking it would also work for my own.

-My grandmother has no shame, she loves any opportunity to be acknowledged for her beauty which I absolutely love about her.
-Getting older sometimes can be discouraging because you think you’re looks are fleeting and no one finds you attractive anymore but she gets compliments every day.
+My grandmother has no shame.
+She loves any opportunity to be acknowledged for her beauty which I absolutely love about her.
+Getting older sometimes can be discouraging because you think your looks are fleeting and no one finds you attractive anymore but she gets compliments every day.
 People stop her on the street to tell her how amazing her hair looks or how well she did her makeup.
 She’s beautiful.
 Her curls are so defined.
 They just twirl out of her head when she wears it in a wash and go.
 I had to capture this moment.
 It made me happy to know that she was happy.

 I know the importance of hair to black women and men.
 I’ve learned this even more while reading Hair Story: Untangling The Roots of Black Hair in America by Ayana D. Byrd and Lori L. Tharps.

 Since our days in Africa, hair to blacks is a form of expression and a source of pride.
 When we came over here on slave ships, one of the many ways we were dehumanized was by being denied the right and resources to groom ourselves, specifically our hair.
 As slaves in America, we had to find resources to maintain our tresses.
 Unfortunately, we weren’t able to carry on with the eccentric styles and braids that we wore in Africa.
 Some of our ancestors settled with plaits or a head tie.
 As times changed so did our hair.
 After slavery we wanted to fit in so figuring out ways to keep our hair straight was important to us.
-Once we realized a revolution was on a rise in the 60s and 70s we took pride in our kinks and started wearing it natural, no longer wanting to assimilate; we allowed our hair to send a message to the masses and it did.
-Black men and women take pride in their hair and this book, is one of my must reads.
+Once we realized a revolution was on a rise in the 60s and 70s we took pride in our kinks and started wearing it natural, no longer wanting to assimilate.
+We allowed our hair to send a message to the masses and it did.
+Black men and women take pride in their hair and this book is one of my must-reads.
 It allows you to go on a hair journey that doesn’t end with the last page of this book because our hair is constantly evolving.